Non-Smooth, H\"older-Smooth, and Robust Submodular Maximization: Related work.

-Distributionally robust submodular maximization is a framework to find a solution that is robust against a family of probability distributions over multiple submodular objective functions.
-More precisely, the objective is to maximize the minimum expected function value where the minimum is taken over the family of distributions.
+Distributionally robust submodular maximization aims to maximize the minimum expected function value where the minimum is taken over a family of probability distributions on a given set of submodular objective functions.
 Therefore, it is a generalization of both robust and stochastic submodular maximization.
-Its formulation depends on how we construct a family of distributions, and a popular way is to consider distributions that are close to a reference distribution, typically set to the empirical distribution, based on a metric measuring the distance between two probability distributions. \citet{dro-sfm} considered the distributionally robust submodular maximization framework defined by the $\chi^2$-divergence.
+Its formulation depends on how we construct the family of distributions, and a popular way is to consider distributions that are close to a reference distribution, typically set to the empirical distribution of some past observations, based on a metric measuring the distance between two probability distributions. \citet{dro-sfm} considered the distributionally robust submodular maximization framework defined by the $\chi^2$-divergence.
 They showed that under a high sample variance condition, the distributionally robust objective becomes smooth.
-However, such a smooth assumption does not hold in general, and instead we can apply the method of \citet{equator}, which uses a randomized smoothing technique by~\citet{duchi-smoothing}.
+However, such a smooth assumption does not hold in general, thus \citet{equator} proposed applying a randomized smoothing technique of~\citet{duchi-smoothing}.

 An ambiguity set based on the $\chi^2$-divergence contains only distributions whose support is the same as that of the reference distribution.
 In particular, when we use the empirical distribution on a finite sample as a reference, we cannot consider any data points outside the sample set.
-Using a Wasserstein ambiguity set alleviates this since it considers optimal transport of data points, subject to a transportation budget. \citet{MohajerinEsfahaniKuhn2018,BlanchetMurthy2019} showed that how various distributionally robust problems with Wasserstein ambiguity can be reformulated using duality theory.
+Using a Wasserstein ambiguity set alleviates this since it considers optimal transport of data points, subject to a transportation budget. \citet{MohajerinEsfahaniKuhn2018,BlanchetMurthy2019} showed that various distributionally robust problems with Wasserstein ambiguity can be reformulated using semi-infinite duality theory.
 In the context of DR-submodular maximization, a reformulation of the problem with Wasserstein ambiguity leads to a H\"{o}lder-smooth objective.
 Our work analyzing the continuous greedy and mirror-prox algorithms show that they can be applied to this application.